willkg/douglas/docs/deploy_staticrendering.rst

 .. _static-rendering:

 ======================================
-Deploy Pyblosxom with Static Rendering
+Deploy Douglas with Static Rendering
 ======================================

 Summary
 =======

-Static rendering made its first appearance in Pyblosxom 1.0.
-It fills the functionality gap for people who want to use Pyblosxom, but don't have a web server with CGI installed, don't have CGI access, or can't run Pyblosxom for one of a myriad of other reasons.
-Static rendering allows these people to run Pyblosxom on their local machine, write blog entries, render their entire site into HTML, and then use ftp or some other file copy method to move the pages up to their static website.
+Static rendering made its first appearance in Douglas 1.0.
+It fills the functionality gap for people who want to use Douglas, but don't have a web server with CGI installed, don't have CGI access, or can't run Douglas for one of a myriad of other reasons.
+Static rendering allows these people to run Douglas on their local machine, write blog entries, render their entire site into HTML, and then use ftp or some other file copy method to move the pages up to their static website.

-Pyblosxom's static rendering also allows for incremental building.
+Douglas's static rendering also allows for incremental building.
 It can scan your entries, figure out what's changed, and render only the pages that need re-rendering.